LEAD: Lifelong education and development

 Coloured boxes with the first course modules listed: Strategic learning, navigating difficult conversations, mentorship, project management, and academic resilience

-We developed a course that addresses five key areas to empower highly qualified personnel with lifelong learning and professional skills: strategic learning (including metacognition), project management, resilience, mentorship and navigating difficult conversations.
+We developed LEAD to address five key areas to empower highly qualified personnel with lifelong learning and professional skills: strategic learning (including metacognition), project management, resilience, mentorship and navigating difficult conversations.
 All the modules connect directly with learners’ values and goals.

 We support HQP in developing skills that lead to more inclusive, equitable, and productive research environments.